TAL-auroraX/ResoFilter/README.md

 Welcome to the **ResoFilter** project!

-We will soon release the code for our paper **【ResoFilter: Fine-grained Synthetic Data Filtering for Large Language Models through Data-Parameter Resonance Analysis.】**
+We will soon release the code for our paper **"ResoFilter: Fine-grained Synthetic Data Filtering for Large Language Models through Data-Parameter Resonance Analysis"**

 **Stay tuned for updates!**